highmobility/hmkit-android/README.md

 This project bundles all of the Android SDK packages: hmkit-android, hmkit-crypto and hmkit-utils.

-For a release, update the "version = 1.4.0" in all of the deploy.settings files.
+For a release, update the "version = 1.5.0" in all of the deploy.settings files(if needed).

-By default, release is set to dev environment. call ./gradlew artifactoryPublish to release all of the packages to jfrog development repo.
-Test the packages if needed.
+Set the release environment in project's build.gradle. call ./gradlew artifactoryPublish to release all of the packages. call ./gradlew :hmkit-android:artifactoryPublish to release specific packages.

-To release to release repo and bintray, replace

-"repo = gradle-dev-local" with "repo = gradle-release-local" in all of the deploy.settings files.

-Call "./gradlew artifactoryPublish && ./gradlew bintrayUpload".
-Revert the repo to gradle-dev-local to not accidentally push to release at a later time.
+If pushing the same version number, in dev package will be overwritten, in release rejected.

+If releasing to prod, also call "./gradlew bintrayUpload".